 The questionnaires were administered in the final assessment sessions of the first years training in the CRMEF (2020-2021 and 2021-2022).
 The participants were asked to complete and return them by the end of the sessions.

-Of the 112 participants, 100 completed and returns the questionnaires.
-Only 12 participants provide incomplete responses, perhaps due to lack of time or interest.
-Therefore, the great majority of the participants have taken the time to complete the entire questionnaires, including the open-ended questions.
-The teacher trainees' portfolios that include their reflective journals, observation reports, synthesis response papers, learning statements and professional development projects, in addition to their assignments, were also used to collect data about their attitudes and developing confidence in the training program.
-The questionnaires had a tear-off sheet on which the participants put their names and agreed or disagreed that their portfolios could be used as part of the research.
-All reflective portfolios were de-identified prior to results being collected and analysed.
-The research data was collected from the questionnaires that included both close and open-ended questions in addition to the interviews as well as the participants' portfolios as reflective papers.
+Of the 112 participants, 100 completed and returned the questionnaires.
+Only 12 participants provided incomplete responses, perhaps due to lack of time or interest.
+However, majority of the participants took time to complete the entire questionnaires, including the open-ended questions.
+The teacher trainees' portfolios, which include their reflective journals, observation reports, synthesis response papers, learning statements and professional development projects, in addition to their assignments, were also used for collecting data about their attitudes and in developing confidence in the training program.
+The questionnaires had a tear-off sheet on which the participants put in their names and agreed or disagreed that their portfolios could be used as part of the research.
+All reflective portfolios were de-identified prior to results being collected and analyzed.
+The research data was collected from the questionnaires, which included both close and open-ended questions, in addition to the interviews as well as the participants' portfolios as reflective papers.

-The quantitative data was analysed to ascertain percentages of the participants responding to each question.
-The qualitative data from both the interviews and the reflective portfolios was collected and classified into themes in relation to participants' perceptions of their developing confidence in teaching English as well as their explanations for this development.
+The quantitative data was analyzed to ascertain percentages of the participants responding to each question.
+The qualitative data from both the interviews and the reflective portfolios was collected and classified into themes in relation to participants' perceptions of their development of confidence in teaching English as well as their explanations for this development.